-The best way to keep your dog as healthy as possible is to recognize signs of illness – and get ailments treated as soon as you can.
+Dog Kidney Failure and When To Euthanise is something that you may eventually need to consider.
+The best way to keep your dog as healthy as possible is to recognise signs of illness – and get ailments treated as soon as you can.
 Canine kidney failure is a common problem found in older dogs – and can often go unnoticed for a long time before symptoms show.
-There are many treatments available when your dog has been diagnosed with this condition and once you’ve got all the facts about dog kidney failure – when to euthanize – you’ll know just what to expect.
+There are many treatments available when your dog has been diagnosed with this condition and once you’ve got all the facts about dog kidney failure – when to euthanise – you’ll know just what to expect.

-Chronic renal failure is the inability of the kidneys to efficiently filter the blood of waste products – most dogs with kidney failure produce large quantities of urine but the toxic wastes aren’t being eliminated.
+Kidney failure in dogs, also known as chronic renal failure, is the inability of the kidneys to efficiently filter the blood of waste products.
+Most dogs with kidney failure produce large quantities of urine but the toxic wastes aren’t being eliminated.
 The disease progresses slowly and typically stems from being poisoned or ingesting some kind of toxin – such as antifreeze.

 Acute kidney problems can include decreased blood flow or oxygen delivery to the kidneys – as well as infection and urinary obstruction.
 Long-term kidney disease can cause kidney damage that isn’t reversible.
 Medications such as antibiotics or chemotherapy drugs, cysts in the kidney, and birth defects can all be factors.